ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies

-\paragraph{Terrain texture mapping.} To efficiently texture the terrain with the generated panoramic texture while preserving visual fidelity, we precompute a user-centric panoramic UV coordinates for the terrain mesh, as illustrated in Fig.~\ref{fig:method_terrain} (c).
+\paragraph{Terrain texture mapping.} To efficiently texture the terrain with the generated panoramic texture while preserving visual fidelity, we precompute user-centric panoramic UV coordinates for the terrain mesh, as illustrated in Fig.~\ref{fig:method_terrain} (c).
 Thus, the texture can be directly sampled during the rendering without back-projection or baking procedures.
 Specifically, the UV coordinate for each mesh vertex can be calculated by transforming the coordinates from object space to camera space.
-Given a vertex position in camera space $\mathbf{p} = (x, y, z)^\top$, the corresponding UV coordinate $\mathbf{u} = (u, v)^\top$ on the panoramic texture $\mathbf{I}_t$ can be calculated as:
+Given a mesh vertex position in camera space $\mathbf{p} = (x, y, z)^\top$, the corresponding UV coordinate $\mathbf{u} = (u, v)^\top$ on the panoramic texture $\mathbf{I}_t$ can be calculated as:

 where $\|\mathbf{p}\|$ denotes the L2-norm of the vertex position.
-To prevent texture stretching at horizontal seams, we detect UVs crossing the panoramic boundary and offset them for correct wrapping, then enable texture repeat warping mode for seamless interpolation of panoramic texture sampling.
+To prevent texture stretching at horizontal seams, we detect UVs crossing the panoramic boundary and offset them for correct wrapping, then set the texture wrapping mode to \textit{repeat} for seamless interpolation of panoramic texture sampling.

-To further improve visual fidelity around the user's viewpoint, particularly in the polar region where the ERP have severe stretching, we first adopt an ERP-to-cubemap refinement scheme, using an image-to-image diffusion method~\cite{meng2021sdedit} to repaint the bottom area.
+To further improve visual fidelity around the user's viewpoint, particularly in the polar region where the ERP exhibits stretching, we first adopt an ERP-to-cubemap refinement scheme, using an image-to-image diffusion method~\cite{meng2021sdedit} to repaint the bottom area.
 Then, we partition the mesh by cropping its bottom area and then reassign UV coordinates of this mesh to directly sample textures from the bottom map.
-Additionally, to achieve better geometric realism, we incorporate a displacement map obtained from a height estimation model adapted from~\cite{depth_anything_v2} (see supp.
+Additionally, to achieve better geometric realism, we incorporate a displacement map obtained from an adapted depth estimation model~\cite{depth_anything_v2} (see supp.
 Sec.~1.5.).